r3xyi4cool/BetterSpawn/README.md

 > Teleportation Delay: Set a custom delay before teleportation occurs, adding an element of suspense or preventing
                        instant spawns.

-> Movement Check: Toggle whether teleportation should be canceled if the player moves during the countdown,
-                  adding realism and preventing quick escapes.

 >Customizable Messages: Easily modify the color and style of messages sent to players when using /spawn,
                         ensuring consistent branding and clear communication.